oduwsdl/archivenow/README.rst

 - **Example 3**

-To save the web page (www.foxnews.com) in the Internet Archive (archive.org) and The Archive.is:
+To save the web page (www.foxnews.com) in the Internet Archive (archive.org) and Archive.is:

 .. code-block:: bash